Crash into Me: Track listing

-Darren Criss and Steve Aoki
+Darren Criss and Steve Aoki version

 In July 2019, Darren Criss and Steve Aoki released an EDM-style cover of "Crash Into Me."
 Darren Criss unveiled the song during a class at a gym in Los Angeles.
 He was excited to be able to work with an EDM pro like Aoki, having said in an interview with Billboard: "...before I had any access to Steve whatsoever, I was always like, 'Man, how the fuck would I pull this off?'
 So to be able to meet somebody of his pedigree who's exactly the kind of person who would be able to midwife this, it was great."
 The song was released on July 12, 2019, and peaked at number 12 on Billboard's Dance/Electronic Digital Song Sales chart.